 , which some argue have shortchanged the students who attend Colorado schools.
 In recent years, many of the school districts have decided to take matters into their own hands by suing the very state government that is responsible for ensuring their funding.
 In an interesting turn of events, a court ruling and a budget windfall have occurred nearly simultaneously in the state, providing a reason for some to be slightly more optimistic about the state of public education in Colorado.

-Lobato vs. State of Colorado
+Lobato vs. the State of Colorado

 In 2005, a lawsuit was filed against the state of Colorado by one of the state’s school districts.
 The lawsuit, initiated by the San Luis Valley School District, claimed that the state has shortchanged the public education system by $2 to $4 billion per year, leaving educators grappling with how to meet state and federal standards in education without appropriate resources from which to draw.
-The lawsuit was joined by other school districts across the state, as more educators hopped onboard the bandwagon in an effort to urge state lawmakers to give schools what districts believe is their constitutional due.
+The lawsuit was joined by other school districts across the state, as more educators hopped on board the bandwagon in an effort to urge state lawmakers to give schools what districts believe is their constitutional due.

 Recently, the judge overseeing the Lobato vs. State of Colorado lawsuit came out with a ruling on the case.
 In her decision reported by the Denver Post